cdd/rdkit/Docs/Book/RDKit_Book.rst

     Hbonding is used, and is determined by substructure matching.
     No Hbond SAPs ("Ch") need to be defined in the template, and if defined, they are ignored.

+    Processing of the H-bond sites so determined is done just as it is when ScsrBaseHbondOptionsUseSapAll is selected.
+    (see above).

 Example of Peptide conversion: